-How to Setup Configurations and Schemes in XCode for all Environments
+How to Setup Configurations and Schemes in XCode

 The beginning of any new or existing iOS application development cycle should start off on the right foot.
 A solid foundation to support each environment level within the configuration of the XCode project is a great first step to the success of your application.
 This will allow the development team, continuous integration (CI) services, and QA to easily test/create builds for a particular environment.